fylein/workflows/README.md

 3. If the duplication is unavoidable or intentional:
     - Get approval from one of the designated reviewers (specified in the workflow inputs).
     - Once approved, re-run the workflow - it will pass if approved by an authorized reviewer.

+### Reviewer's Guide

+If you are assigned as a reviewer on a pull request where the JSCPD duplication check fails, your responsibility is to ensure duplication is either justified or resolved.
+Follow this checklist to maintain technical integrity:

+1. Request Technical Justification from the Author.
+Ask the author to explain why the duplication threshold was breached.
+Ensure the PR description includes:

+    - Rationale for the duplication (e.g., performance optimization, unavoidable framework constraints).
+    - Why existing abstractions (shared utilities/components) were not used.
+    - If this is a critical fix which needs to be shipped urgently, you can approve the PR.
+Ask the author to create a ClickUp task for future cleanup.
+The author will add a `TODO:` comment referencing the ClickUp task ID.

+2. Evaluate the duplication.
+Perform a code-level review of the duplicated sections:

+    - Can the code be abstracted into a shared module, function, service, or component?
+    - Would refactoring reduce duplication without hurting clarity or introducing performance issues?
+    - Are there framework-specific patterns (e.g., Angular decorators, lifecycle hooks) that cause unavoidable duplication?
+    - Are these duplicated blocks used in different scopes or modules that make unification non-trivial?

+3. Request changes if the duplication is avoidable.

 ### Edge Cases and Troubleshooting